Learning Diverse Robot Striking Motions with Diffusion Models and Kinematically Constrained Gradient Guidance: Related Work

 One advantage of diffusion models is the ability to guide samples towards certain objectives at sampling time.
 Several prior works in robotics have shown how to add constraints for motion planning \cite{carvalho23} and state estimation \cite{ye2023diffusion}.
 The computer vision community has also investigated using diffusion models to solve inverse problems~\cite{ongie2020deep, chung2023diffusion}, where the goal is to reconstruct samples from sparse measurements.\cut{ Examples of inverse problems in computer vision include inpainting~\cite{lugmayr2022repaint, saharia2022palette}, Computed Tomography (CT) reconstruction~\cite{mcleavy2021future, solomon2020noise}, and colorization \cite{Su2020Instance}.
-In our work,} We \ed{take inspiration from these techniques used in inverse problems to formulate a novel method for guiding diffusion samples towards kinematics constraints.
-Our method is simple and enables the constraints to be better incorporated into the resulting diffusion samples. }
+In our work,} We take inspiration from these techniques used in inverse problems to formulate a novel method for guiding diffusion samples towards kinematics constraints and evaluate this method in a difficult agile robotics domain.
+Our method is simple and enables the constraints to be better incorporated into the resulting diffusion samples.